 - Involvement in a crime while under the influence of drugs

-Sanctions usually begin at Step 1 and are progressive in nature.
-However, the type of violation or circumstances may modify the sanctions.
-The modification may result in more severe or lenient sanctions.
+Sanctions usually begin with a disciplinary reprimand and are progressive in nature.
+However, the nature and type of violation or circumstances may result in more severe or lenient sanctions.

 - Parent/Guardian notification, if the student is under 21.